wp-plugins/wp-auto-affiliate-links/readme.txt

 If you can't find the options to do this, try LibreOffice, as it is a bit easier to find them there.

 == Changelog ==

+= 4.9.7 =
+* Changed database collation to utf8_general_ci
+* Added default value for Link frequency to Average.

 = 4.9.6.3 =
 * Fixed notice message bug